Jaco5/liri-bot/README.md

 # liri-bot
 use APIs with NODE

-Simply cd into your liri-bot directory, and enter node liri.js followed by one of the following:
+Simply cd into your liri-bot directory, and enter node liri2.js (liri.js is unfinished*) followed by one of the following:

  -- spotify-this-song (song title)